 - Transaction data includes (details about payments to and from you and other details of products and services you have purchase from us).

 - Technical data includes (internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website).

-- Usage data includes (information about you use our website, products and services).
+- Usage data includes (information about your use our website, products, and services).

 - Marketing and Communications data includes (your preferences in receiving marketing from us and our third parties and your communication preferences).

 We also collect, use and share Aggregated data such as statistical or demographical data for any purpose.
 Aggregated data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your usage data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect aggregated data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.

 We do not collect any other categories of personal data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.